alingse/git-ssh-key/README.md

 New repo public rsa key: /Users/alingse/.ssh/github.com-f5851eb.id_rsa.pub
 ```

-the public key has already been configured in your ssh config file, remember add it to repo's setting keys (private or public)
+the public key has already been configured in your ssh config file, remember add it to repo's setting keys (https://github.com/user/repo/settings/keys)

-and then just clone like this,
+and then just clone like this

 ```bash
 git clone git@github.com-f5851eb:alingse/git-ssh-key.git